PROGRAM CANCELLED for 2020/2021

 Two years of college or two years of work experience in the field of development and fundraising is recommended.

-Unique to UW Tacoma is the ability to start a certificate with any course in the program - whether it starts Fall Term, Winter Term or Spring Term.
-You have two years from the start of your first course to complete the certificate program.
+The Fundraising Management program will be offered ONLY EVERY OTHER YEAR.
+We are encouraging students to start in September and complete the program in June.
+However, unique to UW Tacoma is the ability to take any course that is being offered as an open enrollment option.
+For example, you may only want to improve your grant writing skills by taking the Writing for Development course.
+You have two years from the start of your first course to complete the entire certificate program.
 Upon successful completion of all program requirements, participants earn a Certificate in Fundraising Management from the University of Washington Tacoma and 128 hours or 12.8 Continuing Education Units (CEUs).
 Participants must meet the minimum standard of 80% for attendance and completion of coursework.

 Most courses in the Fundraising Management program are approved for Continuing Education Points through CFRE International under Category Publication 1.B Education.